 In order to execute UI Automation tests, you have to use the other tool by Apple called Instruments (it's also their profiler tool).
 It's actually a great tool, but kind of like UI Automation that is tacked onto it.

 FBSnapshotTestCase was created and is maintained by Facebook.
-Its basic function is that it allows you to verify your UI code by doing visual diffs between saved screenshots.
+Its basic function allows you to verify your UI code via visual diffs between saved screenshots.

 You can do it at a more granular level than the full screenshot of the device.
 You can pick a little UI view in what you subclass when you see a little widget on the screen; anything from a piece of text to something more complicated.
 You can also isolate that snapshot test case to that UI view subclass.